 An increasingly popular way to get around is to travel by motorbike.
 Please note, it is mandatory to have a Vietnamese driving license to ride any motorcycle over 50cc, and it is currently impossible to get a Vietnamese driving license on a tourist visa and without being resident of the country for at least three months.
 Without this, your travel insurance won’t cover you if you get into an accident, and the local police may pull you over and impound your motorbike if they catch you riding without a license.

-You will also need to have travel insurance that covers you for personal medical injury when riding a motorbike, and most companies require proof of your motorbike license from your home country before they will cover you, so you should always ensure you have the paperwork in order before you buy or rent a bike and take to the open road.
+Most companies require proof of your motorbike license from your home country before they will cover you, so you should always ensure you have the paperwork in order before you buy or rent a bike and take to the open road.